-1. Present yourself as the ‘right patient’ with your experiences.
+1. Present yourself as the best candidate with your experiences.

-– What are your career feats?
+What are your career feats?
 How did it help you become the healthcare professional you are now?
 Make your resume authentic, so you can put yourself in the best light.
-Let the questions mentioned above be your guide in making a resume that will surely make you stand out.
+Let these questions be your guide in making a resume that will surely make you stand out.
 However, be careful not to include false claims for it will put your credibility at stake.

 2. Give the ‘right dose’ of keywords.

 What experiences do you think will give you an edge amongst the others?
 Most hiring managers now use an applicant tracking system (ATS) in screening applicants.
 Aside from hitting the right keywords to match the ATS, including unique qualities, gives you a better chance to shape your resume into what the hiring managers expect.
 Don’t hesitate to tailor your resume so you can give them the right dose of your skills they need.

 3. Specify the ‘right drug’ in your resume.

 Just as patients need the right dose of drugs to get well, you must also specify the accurate details in your resume to get better hiring chances.
 Convince them that your skills are the best remedy for their company’s needs.

 Pharmacist Resume Example: A Specimen to Remember